 Content Warning: This page includes legal and psychological terminology related to abuse, assault, harassment, and stalking, as well as definitions from/regarding marginalized communities and words used within abusive communities (e.g. incels).
-It contains strong language and some terms may be triggering.
-In cases of slurs and other abusive language, you will have to click to expand for the full definition.
+Defnitions here are not intended to be fully comprehensive, and they may contain strong language; some terms may be triggering.
+In cases of slurs and other abusive language, you will have to click to expand for the definition.
 Terms are labeled according to the categories below; those labeled with may be offensive. - Abuse/Harassment - Bigotry/Prejudice - Cosplay - Disability Studies/Rights - Feminism - Gender & Sexuality - Legal Issues/Crime - Online Activity/Social Media - Politics - Psychology - Toxic/Abusive Communities

 Ableism: Discrimination against those with disabilities.
 This may include accessibility issues at conventions, refusing to invite disabled cosplayers to guest, using them for inspiration porn, and cultural attitudes that disabled people need to be "fixed."